 If you are feeling adventurous, you could organise an eye catching sponsored activity like abseiling or fire walking.
 Events like these can raise huge sums of money although they’re not for the faint-hearted.

 Whatever you decide, office fundraisers do need thinking through.
 If everyone is on a sponsored silence who will answer the phones?
 If you have a big, important meeting that day, is it really a great idea to have your reception staff dressed as clowns?

 Also, consider that not everyone has the same idea of what is fun or funny.
 As an employer, make sure you know what activities are taking place in case anything inappropriate has been planned.
 Having an overview of what is going on is also important to make sure there is something for everyone and no one feels excluded.

 For example, if alcohol is involved – perhaps a charity pub-style quiz – have soft drink options.
-Or if you are going for charity bacon sandwiches in the morning, ensure that vegetarians or people who do not eat pork for religious reasons are catered for.
+Or if you are preparing charity bacon sandwiches for sale in the morning, ensure that vegetarians or people who do not eat pork for religious reasons are catered for.